Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Distribution Matching Policy Optimization

+\end{emphbox} where $Z(\bq)=\sum_\bo \pref(\bo|\bq)\e^{r(\bq,\bo)/\alpha}$.
 That is to say, we want to use the optimal sequential distribution $p_*(\bo|\bq)$ as the \textbf{supervision signal} throughout the learning process, so that we can learn a dLLM policy $\bpi_{\theta}$ which produces a sequence distribution $p_{\theta}$ matching $p_*$.
-We can thus obtain a policy that not only explores the dominant reward mode, but is guaranteed to sample other high-reward trajectories with a likelihood proportional to the reward value.
-This motivates us to consider the following task of \textbf{policy distribution matching},
+We can thus obtain a policy that not only explores the dominant reward mode but is also guaranteed to sample other high-reward trajectories with a likelihood proportional to their reward values.
+This motivates us to consider the following task: